7 Mamas spill the beans on their top money goals for the new year!

 I’m DeShena, wife and working mom to an energetic teenage son and an enterprising newly corporate daughter.
 I’m the founder of the website Extravagantly Broke, as well as an entrepreneur, Certified Life Coach specializing in debt freedom, and public speaker.
 My mission is to empower women to crush debt and pursue their passions.

-My main money goal for 2020 is to grow my business enough to replace my W2 income and be able to run my business full-time.
+My main financial goal for 2020 is to grow my business enough to replace my W2 income and be able to run my business full-time.

 The two most important things I’m doing to reach my goals are; first, I step outside my comfort zone.
 Doing new things is scary, but I don’t get hung up on waiting until the stars align or trying to be perfect.
 And that leads to the second thing, which is, I take action, and I try it!
 If I screw it up…thankfully, the world won’t end!
 So I learn from my mistakes and try it again!